-Tesla models compared: Model S, Model 3, Model X and Model Y
+Tesla models compared: Model S, Model 3, Model X, Model Y, Cybertruck and more

 Solar Roof

 Most of us have seen the homes with gigantic solar panels strapped to their roof.
 Sure, it'd be cool to lower your electric bill, but it's not exactly pleasing to the eye.
 That's why Tesla came up with Solar Roof.
-The concept is simple: What if every shingle on your roof was a solar panel?
+The concept is simple: what if every shingle on your roof was a solar panel?
 To find out more, see our guide here.

 Powerwall

 Tesla's Powerwall is designed to store solar energy.
 One problem that plagues solar power users is the ability to store energy for use when the sun is down.
 Powerwall solves that issue.
-The list price for a new Tesla Powerwall 2.0 battery, which offers twice the storage capacity of the original Powerwall, is $6,700.
 To find out more, see our guide here.

 Tesla Shop

-At Tesla's online shop, you can buy some nifty Tesla-branded apparel, but more importantly, you can get car accessories, like a wall mounted charging port for your home or mobile connectors to charge your car on the go.
+At Tesla's online shop, you can buy some nifty Tesla-branded apparel, but more importantly, you can get car accessories, like a wall-mounted charging port for your home or mobile connectors to charge your car on the go.